What is a revolving credit facility?

 - Find a revolving credit facility provider that suits your business.
 Should you need help with this, give our team a call and we’ll be happy to discuss your options.

-- Choose the limit you’d like to apply for and make an online application, which will require personal and business verification details, lenders will be looking at the strength of your business as a whole.
+- Choose the limit you’d like to apply for and make an online application.
+This will require personal and business verification details.
+Lenders will be looking at the strength of your business as a whole.

 - Once you receive the details of your agreement, be sure to check the interest charged, fees included and repayment terms.

-After signing the relevant documentation and setting up an account, many facilities will be able to provide access to funds in a matter of hours.
+- After signing the relevant documentation and setting up an account, many facilities can provide access to funds in a matter of hours.

 How long are revolving facility agreements?

 A revolving credit facility is used for the short term, and typically lasts from 6 months to 2 years.
-However, provided you prove yourself as a trusted borrower and keep up with your payments during this period of time you will be able to extend the credit facility for a longer period.
+However, provided you prove yourself as a trusted borrower and keep up with your payments during this period can extend the credit facility for a longer period.